Dyson DC39 Animal (with Tangle-free Turbine tool) Review

 |Power||275 air watts|

-Speaking of the tangle-free tool, it isn’t as maintenance free as Dyson advertises it to be, you still need to check the counter rotating brush from time to time and remove any debris that gets stuck in there.
+However it isn’t as maintenance free as Dyson claims it to be.
+You’ll still need to check the counter rotating gears from time to time if there is hair or debris inside.

 While it did pick up a whole lot of surface dirt, it did struggle digging down and deep cleaning carpet.